laprade/laprade.github.io/_posts/2014-10-18-getting-things-done.md

 Emergency scanning is not processing.
 Most people look for the most urgent, most fun, or most interesting stuff to do first.
 It’s sometimes necessary but isn’t processing.

-`When you’re in processing mode, you must get into the habit of starting at one end and just cranking through items one at a time, in oder.`
+`When you’re in processing mode, you must get into the habit of starting at one end and just cranking through items one at a time, in order`.

-`Process items first in first out (FIFO).`
+`Process items first in first out (FIFO)`.

 Key processing question - “what’s the next action?"